piwebcam/PiWebcam/PiWebcam/README.md

 * Disabling Power Management on WiFi interface
 * Generating empty configuration file (if not already there)
 * Creating data directory (if not already there)
+* Configure the GPIO
 * Deploying the admin web panel from /boot into the web root location
 * Run *configure_system*
 * Run *configure_services*
 * Run *configure_network*
 * Run *configure_camera*
 * Run *configure_notifications*
+* Monitor the value of the night mode pin by running as a background process

 **Apply system settings configuration (run during startup and when changing system settings through the web panel)**